Cybersecurity 101: A Complete Cybersecurity Glossary

 Data Breach

-A security incident where data is illegally accessed, stolen, or released by an unauthorized individual or group.
+A data breach describes a security incident where data is illegally accessed, stolen, or released by an unauthorized individual or group.
+This can include personal data like Social Security numbers and financial information, as well as corporate data like customer records and intellectual property.

 Text Link